gitkraken/vscode-gitlens/README.md

   <img src="https://raw.githubusercontent.com/gitkraken/vscode-gitlens/main/images/docs/worktrees-illustrated.png" alt="Worktrees view" />
 </p>

-Worktrees help you multitask, by minimizing the context switching between branches, allowing you to easily work on different branches of a repository simultaneously.
+Worktrees help you multitask by minimizing the context switching between branches, allowing you to easily work on different branches of a repository simultaneously.

 Avoid interrupting your work in progress when needing to review a pull request.
 Simply create a new worktree and open it in a new VS Code window, all without impacting your other work.